Events: Lecture

 EVENT DETAILS & HOW TO REGISTER

 This program is free and open to the public.
 In-person attendance requires advance registration in order to guarantee a seat.
 Due to capacity restrictions, tickets may not be available at the door.
 Virtual attendance requires advance registration in order to receive the Zoom link.
+The Zoom link will be emailed to registrants before the event.
 Register online by clicking the appropriate link below or by calling (717) 392-4633.
-Registration will close online on Thursday, September 19 at 5:30pm.
+Registration will close online on Thursday, March 20 at 5:30pm.
 The online version of this program will also be recorded and uploaded to LancasterHistory’s YouTube channel after the event.

 REGISTER TO ATTEND IN PERSON